lever/postings-api/README.md

 The server will respond with JSON object.

 - On success, **200 OK** and a body of `{ok:true, applicationId: '...'}`
-- The applicationId returned can be used to view the candidate profile in Lever at the url: `https://hire.eu.lever.co/search/application/{applicationId}`.
-Note that only users logged in to Lever will be able to access that page.
+- The applicationId returned can be used to view the candidate profile in Lever by adding it to the end of this URL ([global][lever-application-search-global] / [EU][lever-application-search-eu]).
+  - Note that only users logged into Lever will be able to access that page.
 - On error, we'll send the appropriate HTTP error code and a body of `{ok:false, error:<error string>}`.

 ### POST Application Rate Limit